mungewell/zoom-zt2/readme.md

-This repo contains a Python script and associated files for uploading effects to the ZOOM G Series pedals (G1Four and possibly others).
+This repo contains a Python script and associated files for uploading effects to the ZOOM G Series pedals (G1Four and possibly others), and the new 'MS-plus' pedals.

 Inspired by another project, which allows for the re-packing of effects into the ZOOM F/W Installer binary.
 Unfortunately that technique proved unsuccessful on the